 No interest or fees…if paid on time

 Most pay later companies waive fees and interest, so you only pay the original price of the item or service you’ve purchased.
 The catch is, if you miss a payment you will be charged late fees.
-That $40 sales item can end up costing you double if you don’t keep up with instalments.
+That $40 item that was 300% off can end up costing you double if you don’t keep up with instalments.

 Range of products and services available for purchase